-Sen. Marry Landrieu (D-LA), a member of the Senate Appropriations Committee, had worked throughout last week with Appropriations Chairman Thad Cochran (R-MS) and Sen. Richard Shelby (R-AL), who also sits on the appropriations panel, to assess the anticipated needs of the affected coastal states, and ensure quick passage of the emergency appropriations measure.
+Sen. Mary Landrieu (D-LA), a member of the Senate Appropriations Committee, had worked throughout the week with Appropriations Chairman Thad Cochran (R-MS) and Sen. Richard Shelby (R-AL), who also sits on the appropriations panel, to assess the needs of the affected coastal states, and ensure quick passage of the emergency appropriations measure.

 The measure had the “full and unwavering support” of Majority Leader Bill Frist (R-TN) and Democratic Leader Harry Reid (D-NV) in the Senate, according to Landrieu.

 The emergency legislation will provide funds for relief efforts in the affected states of Louisiana, Mississippi and Alabama, emergency assistance for farmers and funds to restore infrastructure, transportation, levees and roads, said Brian Richardson, a spokesman for the Senate Appropriations panel.

 Energy relief also is “definitely” provided for in the measure, he noted.
 Funds will be earmarked to help restore electricity to the more than two million households that are without power along the Gulf Coast, and to help the oil and natural gas industry get back on its feet, Richardson said.